karimarttila/karimarttila.github.io/_posts/2021-01-19-world-statistics-exercise.md

 ### Frontend - Creating the Map

 For data visualization, I used [Vega Lite](https://vega.github.io/vega-lite/), and as a Clojure wrapper for Vega I used Metasoarous' [Oz](https://github.com/metasoarous/oz) library.
 The [world-110m.json](https://github.com/vega/vega/blob/master/packages/vega-loader/test/data/world-110m.json) world map is from Vega.
+This is basically a [choropleth map](https://en.wikipedia.org/wiki/Choropleth_map) - a map *in which a set of pre-defined areas is colored or patterned in proportion to a statistical variable* - in our case the countries regarding the chosen metric.

 I think I spent most of the time developing this application by tuning the world map.
 But it was really fun to experiment how to visualize data and with how to interact with the map.
 The result of this experiment can be seen in file [data.cljs](https://github.com/karimarttila/clojure/blob/master/statistics/worldstat/src/cljs/worldstat/frontend/data.cljs), I highlight here the most important part of the map configuration: